 Other notable achievements include positioning the Community Loan Fund as a significant player in the clean energy space and strengthening its diversity, equity, and inclusion efforts.
 Steve is also focused on changing federal housing finance policy to strengthen Fannie Mae and Freddie Mac’s Duty to Serve requirements in the manufactured housing space.

-Steve serves on several boards focused on food system justice and climate resiliency, including as board treasurer for Fresh Future Farm, a nationally acclaimed urban farm and grocery in Charleston, SC.
-He also served for five years as an advisory board member for the Kresge Foundation FreshLo (Fresh, Local and Equitable Program), is an expert panel member for America’s Healthy Food Finance Initiative and an advisory board member for the University of New Hampshire’s Carsey School of Social Impact.
+Steve serves on several boards focused on food system justice and climate resiliency, including Fresh Future Farm, a nationally acclaimed urban farm and grocery in Charleston, S.C.
+He also served for six years as an advisory board member for the Kresge Foundation’s innovative racial-equity focused FreshLo (Fresh, Local and Equitable) program and is an expert panel member for America’s Healthy Food Finance Initiative.

-Steve started his career in community development finance at the Self-Help Credit Union.
-He committed 12 years to the organization, where he created and led its food system finance sector and directed its Charter School Loan Fund.
+Before taking leadership of the Climb Fund, Steve worked at the Self-Help Credit Union for 12 years, where he created and led its food system finance sector and directed its Charter School Loan Fund.

-Steve earned a M.A. from the University of Virginia and a B.A. from Duke University.
+Steve holds an M.A. from the University of Virginia and a B.A. from Duke University.